Chapter 8: Section 13 mention of inventor

 When updating the register as a result of a rule 10(2) application being allowed, the B3 should:

-- check if the inventor being added already has an ADP number - use OPTICS function SEA NAM
+- check if the inventor being added already has an ADP number - use COPS function SEA NAM

-- if no ADP number exists, contact Team 1 who will arrange for one to be created.
+- if no ADP number exists, A new one should be created.
 The person’s full name and address details will need to be supplied

 - on screen CHA ROL 2, enter in Role Code 2, the start date and the ADP number of the person being added